 Perhaps that’s unfair.
 Maher was good enough in his career to defeat notable tough guys George Godfrey, Frank Craig and Joe Choynksy.
 He drew with Tom Sharkey in a rip-roaring affair but he never quite achieved success when it mattered most.

 It would be no different on the Rio Grande.
+The Fight

 The train from El Paso arrived on scene at 3:30 in the afternoon.
 It was met by another train with almost 200 more travelers hailing from the likes of Del Rio and Eagle Pass.
 When the doors opened, Fitzsimmons and his team were quick to burst out the door and survey their surroundings.